geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab3_Ex2_SharePoint_Online.md

 3. In the **IT Services** window that appears, select the URL (**.../sites/ITServices**) that is displayed under **URL.**

-4. A new tab will open in Internet Explorer that displays the **IT Services** site.
+4. A new tab will open in your Edge browser that displays the **IT Services** site.

 5. In the upper right-hand corner of the **IT Services** site, select the **gear (Settings)** icon.